rkasper/cv-creator/README.md

 * ~~Refactor: factor-out the common parts of the CSS files.~~
 * ~~Generate a Word file.~~
 * ~~Improve the Word file.
 Here's an idea for a hack: generate a 1-page PDF, on a page that's like 1000 inches long.
 Convert that PDF to Word.~~
+* ~~Refactor: main has duplicated code, and it's a little too long.~~
+* Automatically generate resume from cv.md.
+Heuristic: use the first sentence of each section in the CV as the one and only one sentence in the resume.
 * Tweak speaking sessions: highlight freshness.
 First date should be most recent presentation.
 "Also at" dates should be reverse-chronological order.
-* Refactor: main has duplicated code, and it's a little too long.
 * Add private keynotes & sessions.
 * Generalize it as a web app?